kerryoncoding/phase4-project-three/README.md

    - Squads: A specific podcast
    - Users: People who login to interact with PodSquad
-   - Posts: Comments made by users about a Squad
+   - Posts: Comments made by users about a Squad (there is full CRUD for posts)
    - SquadUsers: Members of a specific Squad

 One-to-many relationships: